Iceland Travel Guide

 To maximise your chance of seeing the lights you need a dark night, so head away from the city lights.
 Specialist Northern Lights tours will take you to locations with less light pollution.
 If you visit for a long weekend you might be lucky, but the longer you can stay, the better chance you have of catching a dark, clear night and seeing some aurora action.

-The aurora require the right atmospheric conditions and are quite unpredictable, so however long you're going for - make sure you plan some other activities so your holiday is a good experience with or without the lights.
+The lights require the right atmospheric conditions and are quite unpredictable, so make sure you plan some other activities so your holiday is a good experience with or without the lights.

 What to eat in Iceland